Frequently Asked Questions

 Q. What Video Management Systems are compatible with the State CCTV Strategy’s Connected CCTV Solution?

-A. WA Police have not yet completed procurement of the Connected CCTV Solution and at this stage only general advice can be provided.
+A. The WA Police Force has not yet completed procurement of the Connected CCTV Solution and at this stage only general advice can be provided.
 This advice has been collated into the Fact Sheet - SDK Availability and VMS Integration ( 65kb).
-Once WA Police procurement for the proposed solution has been completed a list of compatible systems will be published.
+Once WA Police Force procurement for the proposed solution has been completed a list of compatible systems will be published.

 Q. What is a hotspot?